-This research is focused around four inter-related questions:
+This research area is focused on four inter-related questions:

 • Has exposure to crime and disorder changed across space and through time?

-• What are the causal drivers of crime inequalities?
+• What are the drivers of crime inequalities?

-• How do models of risk assessment and deployment impact on crime inequalities?
+• How do models of risk assessment and deployment impact crime inequalities?